Faux Wood Tile

 Did you know that there is ceramic and porcelain tile that looks like wood?
-Ceramic tile that looks like wood is a new alternative flooring product that you can learn about here.
-The tiles come in a variety of colors and grains, simulating virtually every type of wood, including chestnut, maple, oak, mahogany and teak.
-Depending on the quality of the tile brand, it can be hard to tell at a glance that the flooring is ceramic instead of wood.
+This new type of flooring come in a variety of colors and grains, simulating virtually every type of wood, including chestnut, maple, oak, mahogany and teak.
+Depending on the quality of the tile, it can be very hard to tell at a glance that the flooring is ceramic instead of wood.

-Some tiles even come with an aged or "distressed" look if you are looking for an old-fashioned style - but with far more durability.
-Other tiles that look like wood can create a sleek and contemporary feel.
+Some tiles even come with an aged or "distressed" look if you are looking for an old-fashioned style -- but with far more durability.
+Other tiles that look like wood may create a sleek and contemporary feel.
 You can place the tiles in traditional hardwood flooring patterns or create your own distinctive pattern.

 Benefits of Installing Ceramic Tile that Looks Like Wood